-And finally the Oppo N1 CyanogenMod edition goes live, isn’t it a great news?
+And finally the Oppo N1 CyanogenMod edition goes live, isn’t it great news?
 The first ever collaborated device from CyanogenMod delivered by Oppo, which was first marketed on 24th December.
 But what about those who already purchased the regular edition, they shouldn’t be left alone right?
 So, does it CyanogenMod releasing CM10.2 ROM based on Jelly Bean 4.3 for the regular edition of the Oppo N1.
 This might not just be a Custom ROM only, but shall also turn your regular N1 to the CM edition.

 What should you expect?

-A complete feel of holding a CM edition of Oppo N1 and latest Jelly Bean 4.3 is guaranteed, off course.
+A complete feel of holding a CM edition of Oppo N1 and latest Jelly Bean 4.3 is guaranteed, of course.
 Apart from that, you will be able to cherish all the outstanding features and tweaks that CM is popular for.
-Starting from the Theme Engine and Camera enhancements to Lock screen, Interface, Status bar, Quick Toggles and Navigation bar tweaks.
+Starting from the Theme Engine and Camera enhancements to Lock screen, Interface, Status bar, Quick Toggles, and Navigation bar tweaks.
 Leaving the feature list aside, you will definitely be served with the amazing stability and battery life of this very ROM.
 If you’re a flashaholic, I’m pretty sure that you’re gonna love the updates, which will be rolling out over time-to-time.
-The combination of such an unremarkable hardware and CyanogenMod’s software shall rule the world of Android.
+The combination of such unremarkable hardware and CyanogenMod’s software shall rule the world of Android.

 - Rooting voids warranty, DroidViews or any of its community members do not encourage rooting and are not responsible for any damage to your device.
 Perform everything at your own risk.

 - Read and understand the instructions carefully before performing.

 - This guide and all its aspects are meant for Oppo N1 only, do not attempt to try this on any other device.

 - Backup Applications, Contacts, Messages, Calendar, and other important data.